 Location: 365 Monon Blvd, Carmel, IN 46032

-If you’re looking for a spot where the kids can burn off energy and you can grab something great to eat, Midtown Plaza in Carmel totally delivers.
-The plaza sits right between Carmel City Center and the Arts & Design District, so there’s always something happening and a new spot to explore around every corner.
+If you are looking for a spot where the kids can burn off energy and you can grab something great to eat, Midtown Plaza in Carmel delivers.
+The plaza sits between Carmel City Center and the Arts & Design District, so there is always something happening and a new spot to explore.

 On summer evenings, our favorite thing is to bring a blanket and catch one of the free family movies on the big screen.
-You can order food from any of the nearby restaurants—there’s everything from pizza to poke bowls—and eat dinner right on the lawn while the kids run wild.
-It’s become our go-to for easy weeknight fun, and honestly, the kids give it a 10/10 every time.
+You can order food from nearby restaurants and eat dinner on the lawn while the kids run.
+It is an easy weeknight outing, and the kids give it a 10 out of 10 every time.

 Want a local tip?
-Check the plaza’s event calendar before you go—they’re always adding pop-up events and activities for families.
+Check the plaza’s event calendar before you go.
+They often add pop-up events and activities for families.

 Fishers AgriPark